bitdancer/parameterizabletests/README.rst

     @parameters(params)
     @parameters(**params)

-The reason all of these forms is supported is that it is more natural to use positional or keyword arguments when using a single set of parameter lists for a single test function, while it is more natural to pass s single argument list or dict to the parameters decorator when the same set of parameter lists is being passed to more than one test.
+The reason all of these forms is supported is that it is more natural to pass positional or keyword arguments to ``parameters`` when specifying parameter list specifications for a single test function, while it is more natural to pass a single-argument list or dict to ``parameters`` when a set of parameter list specifications is being re-used with multiple tests.

-The difference between positional arguments or a list, and keyword arguments or a dict, is in how the test names are generated.
+The difference between positional arguments (or a list), and keyword arguments (or a dict), is in how the test names are generated.
 If the above parameter lists were being used to decorate a test function named ``test_foo``, the first set above would generate tests named::